A link to "Comcast Business IP Gateway and Static IP overview" will be sent via email.

 The Comcast firewall will not provide DQOS control or bandwidth usage data.
 For those functions we recommend that you add your own router with firewall capabilities.

 Comcast can configure the Gateway according to customer specifications.
 However, we will only disable a customer's firewall and DHCP service on the Gateway upon request.

-You can attach your computers to the IP Gateway using it as your DHCP server.
-It has 4 available ports and can support up to 256 (by default, this is set to 189) networked devices, however bandwidth needs may necessitate limiting the number of simultaneous connections.
+You can attach your computers to the IP Gateway using it as your DHCP server for IPv4 and IPv6.
+Stateless IPv6 address auto-configuration is also supported by Business IP Gateways.
+It has 4 available ports and can support up to 256 for IPv4 (by default, this is set to 189) networked devices, however bandwidth needs may necessitate limiting the number of simultaneous connections.